TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 ## Learning Objectives

+Students who develop both **professionally** and **technically** are effectively undertaking the task of **developer development**, which is both the overall theme of this course.
+In this GitHub repository you will assess your attainment of the course learning objectives, reflecting on your strengths and weaknesses in the field of software engineering and making plans for continued improvement.
+Please note that the course instructor is delighted to help you to continue to develop as a developer even after the completion of the semester.
+After consulting the [Learning

+Objectives](https://developerdevelopment.com/syllabus/#learning-objectives) for
-After consulting the [Learning Objectives](https://developerdevelopment.com/syllabus/#learning-objectives) for the Software Engineering course, pick at least one of them that **connects to professional development** and write the learning objective in its entirety
+the Software Engineering course, pick at least one of them that **connects to professional development** and write the learning objective in its entirety